I love Europe. You could say it’s in my blood. Born in Australia to Dutch parents, I have always yearned all things

 Although it can get very crowded and touristy in some of the towns, particularly, Fira it is a magical place to explore.

 I loved everything about Santorini and was intrigued by its architecture, its history, and its uniqueness.
-I mean where else can you cruise and swim in the top of a volcano?
+Where else can you cruise and swim in the top of a volcano?

 I spent a week in Santorini staying in Oia and found it easy to get around the island on the public buses.
 Everyone was friendly and helpful, and the food was delicious with Greek yoghurt and honey a real treat every morning at breakfast.